AndrewSRea/My_Learning_Port/Bootstrap/README.md

 | Extra extra large | `xxl` | greater than or equal to 1400px |

 Each breakpoint was chosen to comfortably hold containers whose widths are multiples of 12.
 Breakpoints are also representative of a subset of common device sizes and viewport dimensions--they don't specifically target every use case or device.
 Instead, the ranges provide a strong and consistent foundation to build on for nearly any device.
-These breakpoints are customizable via [Sass](https://sass-lang.com/)--you'll find them in a Sass map in Boostrap's `_variables.scss` stylesheet.
+These breakpoints are customizable via [Sass](https://sass-lang.com/)--you'll find them in a Sass map in Bootstrap's `_variables.scss` stylesheet.
 (Perhaps I will have to create a Sass folder within this Bootstrap folder.)
 ```
 $grid-breakpoints: (
     xs: 0,